-The Aga Khan Palace was built by Sultan Muhhmmed Shah Aga khan lll in the year 1892.
+The Aga Khan Palace was built by Sultan Muhammed Shah Aga Khan-3 in the year 1892.
 This Palace was a house to many students including my husband.
 He was a border at the National Model School until early 1970.

 The Palace premises are beautiful.
 Some most beautiful Italian arches can be seen too.
 Mahatma Gandhi was imprisoned here during the British rule.
-Hence now this property is converted a Museum.
+Hence now this property has been converted into a Museum.

 The lawns have a peaceful aura which relaxes you instantly.
-The hustle and bustle of Pune city was forgotten when I visited.
+The hustle and bustle of Pune city were forgotten when I visited.

 A beautiful garden in East Pune.
 It is maintained and managed by the Agri-Horticultural Society of Western India.